Help Support Linwood

 In recent years, there has been an epidemic rise in the incidence of children born in Maryland with an autism spectrum disorder.
 It’s now estimated that one in 68 children in the United States are diagnosed with an autism spectrum disorder.
 The incidence in the state of Maryland is even higher; one in 60.
 Linwood provides programs and services throughout the lifespan for individuals living with autism and related developmental disabilities.

 To meet the growing need for our services, in August 2013, we opened the doors of our new, state-of-the-art school adjacent to our historic Manor House in Ellicott City.
 The 36,000 square foot building allows us to increase the number of children we serve.
 We are able to provide a non-graded Special Education Program for ages 5-21 and a General Education Program for special needs students in kindergarten through 8th grade.

-The new building houses a state-of-the-art educational program, including dedicated areas for multi-sensory environments, computer labs, speech and language therapy, occupational therapy and the arts.
+The new building houses a best practices educational program, including dedicated areas for multi-sensory environments, computer labs, speech and language therapy, occupational therapy and the arts.
 We are able to provide a wide variety of much needed inclusive educational opportunities for students from Howard County and elsewhere in the state.

 In addition to its programs for students, Linwood Center provides adult services, including supported employment, vocational training, recreation and opportunities for volunteerism and community involvement.
 The Linwood Center Boutique in downtown Ellicott City provides employment and job training on-site.
 Linwood’s community-based residential services for adults are available in homes throughout Howard and Baltimore Counties.